kmcdermo/kalman1D/README.md

 1. Compile with gcc: make main -j 2
 2. Run the executable: ./main
 3. Run validation: root -l -b -q runValidation.C
-4. View the output example pngs in the output directory validation/: x_pull.png, vx_pull.png, track.png
+4. View the output example pngs in the output directory validation/: x_pull_filter.png, vx_pull_filter.ong, x_pull_smooth.png, vx_pull_smooth.png, track.png

 The executable (main) has a number of command line options.
 Use ./main --help to view them.
 Feel free to mess with the set parameters in Config.h!
 Out-of-the-box running uses an estimate of the vertex position and velocity off a simple fit to a line.
 It also performs the smoothing immediately following filtering.